nucypher/nucypher/docs/source/support/troubleshooting.rst

 This error usually means your blockchain data is not synced.

-If using geth, ensure that geth is fully synced.
-You can use the ``--exitwhensynced`` flag which causes geth to exit once fully synced.
+If using Geth, ensure that Geth is fully synced.
+You can use the ``--exitwhensynced`` flag which causes Geth to exit once fully synced.

 When using parity in light mode, this is raised when the light node cannot satisfy the call/transaction, e.g. not